dekelpilli/campaign4/README.md

 - Orbs of Disavowment: 10
 - Vial of Cleansing: 2
 - Vial of Essence: 5
-- Choose randomised mod on a vial: 5 + original matching vial (e.g. player gives vial with 'damage' Generosity and chooses to get 'survivabiltiy' Generosity.)
+- Choose randomised mod on a vial: 5 + original matching vial (e.g. player gives vial with 'damage' Generosity and chooses to get 'survivability' Generosity.)
 - Mundanes: 5
 - Empty receptacles/moving modifiers: Free